mikosken/RefactoringAssignment/Game/README.md

 provider.
 The service provider then takes care of handling which dependency goes where.

-Dependencies are added with differing scopes:

--   Singleton: After initializing the requested dependency once it's kept in memory and reused until the application shuts down.
--   Scoped: A new instance of the dependency is created every time a new scope is created.
-(Create new scope, get new service provider from scope, get dependency from service provider.)
--   Transient: A new instance of the dependency is created every time that dependency is requested.

 ### Game manager

-A game manager was implemented to handle selection of games, if multiple games are implemented, and for restarting games if the player wishes to continue.
+A very simple game manager was implemented to handle selection of games, if multiple games are implemented, and for restarting games if the player wishes to continue.

+The player is prompted to select between games at startup and after a completed round of the selected game.
 If only one game is implemented it is started immediately without prompting the user for a choice.

 ### Game Class and Game Loop

-Originally the game logic was intertwined with the game loop.
+Originally the game logic was intertwined with the program logic and flow control, but through refactoring the main game logic, game state, Input/Output, File handling, and game management was separated.

-A game usually has:

--   a state
--   accepts/requests input
--   continues from one state to the next

-Displaying the state and retrieving input should be separated from the main game logic using dependency injection.

-By putting the game logic into it's own class with a defined interface, `IGame`, a new game can easily be instantiated, and it can also be swapped with a different game using the same interface.
-By being able to swap different games with the same interface it could be considered to use the Strategy design pattern.
+By putting the game logic into it's own class with a defined interface, `IGame`, a new game can easily be instantiated, and other games can be implemented using the same interface.

-The game class was then split into two partial classes.
+The game class was also split into two partial classes.

--   `BullsAndCowsGame.cs` contains more abstract and high level code as defined by the `IGame` interface.
+-   `MooGame.cs` contains more abstract and slightly higher level code as defined by the `IGame` interface.
--   `BullsAndCowsGame.Logic.cs` contains slightly less abstract code dealing with supporting classes and services.
+-   `MooGame.Logic.cs` contains slightly less abstract code dealing with internal game logic and display.

 ### Game settings